xz259/ai-text-detection/README.md

 # AI Generated Text Detection

 This repository contains the source code and resources for a binary classification project aimed at detecting AI-generated texts.
-The project is based on a [Kaggle competition](https://www.kaggle.com/competitions/llm-detect-ai-generated-text) and utilizes a variety of classical machine learning models as well as a fine-tuned DistilRoBERTa model to achieve its goal.
+The project is based on the [Kaggle competition](https://www.kaggle.com/competitions/llm-detect-ai-generated-text) and utilizes a variety of classical machine learning models as well as a fine-tuned DistilRoBERTa model to achieve its goal.

 ## Project Structure